Osteopathy – A unique approach to your health

 MEET THE TEAM

 I qualified with an integrated Masters of Osteopathy at the British School of Osteopathy.
 I am fully registered with the General Osteopathic Council (GOsC) and a member of the Institute of Osteopathy.
-I have been qualified over 5 years, and have lots of experience treating ladies pre- and postnatally.
-I have been here at Herts Osteopathy for over four years and I am extremely passionate about getting to the root cause of my patients’ issues in order to take the pain away and keep it away.
+I have been qualified 10 years, and have lots of experience treating ladies pre- and postnatally.
+I have been here at Herts Osteopathy for over 8 years and I am extremely passionate about getting to the root cause of my patients’ issues in order to take the pain away and keep it away.

 Prior to my osteopathy degree I studied and gained a diploma in sport and exercise science and this includes sports biomechanics, rehabilitation and nutrition, so I take an exercise and rehab approach to care.